xiangrongwang/xiangrongwang.github.io/index.md

 - Journal of Statistical Mechanics: Theory and Experiment

 ## Teaching
+Object oriented programming with C++;
-Introductory lecture for the master course Performance Analysis (IN4341), invited by Prof. Piet Van Mieghem.
+Introductory lecture for the master course Performance Analysis (IN4341), invited by Prof. Piet Van Mieghem;
-Python Programming for Beginners
+Python Programming for Beginners.

 ## Contact
 **Dr.Xiangrong Wang**